 Tiny but mighty, Hong Kong houses more than 260 species of butterflies, which is a tenth of all butterfly species in China.
 Around 40% of land in Hong Kong is designated as country parks that is protected by law.
 However, many prime butterfly areas in the "Butterfly Paradise" are yet to be properly protected.

-Through conducting butterfly surveys, we aim at expanding local butterfly inventory, exploring more local un-protected butterfly hotspots, thus monitoring the dynamic relations between local butterfly species and environmental changes.
+Through conducting butterfly surveys, we aim at expanding the local butterfly inventory, identifying more unprotected butterfly hotspots, and monitoring the dynamic relations between local butterfly species and environmental changes.

 3961 0200 (T)